nitesh-dhameja/ASSIGN5CICD/README.md

 The model consists of:
 - 2 Convolutional layers (4 and 8 filters)
 - 2 MaxPooling layers
+- 2 Dropout layers (5% and 10% dropout rates)
 - 2 Fully connected layers (32 neurons and 10 outputs)
 - ReLU activation functions